yuzhe-li/yuzhe-li/atom_github.md

 # II.
 Connect local to github repo
 ## 1. How to add an exsting local folder to github repo
+1. create an **empty** github repo on github website
+2. on local folder:
 ```
 git init -b main
 git add .